anubhabPanda/TSAI-EVA5/Week1/README.md

    * It requires lesser number of convolutions as compared to a more smaller kernel like 1 X 1 kernel.
 Another drawback of 1 X 1 kernel is that feature extracted is very local with no consideration to the neighbouring pixels.
    * 3 X 3 is an odd numbered kernel.
 Hence the output pixel will be always symmetrical to the input pixel.
 Hence we don't have to account for any distortions in the image.

-3.How many times to we need to perform 3x3 convolutions operations to reach close to 1x1 from 199x199 (type each layer output like 199x199 > 197x197...)
+# 3. How many times to we need to perform 3x3 convolutions operations to reach close to 1x1 from 199x199 (type each layer output like 199x199 > 197x197...)
-===

     199 X 199
     197 X 197
     195 X 195